 Lewiston man gets more than 3 years for shooting woman in her home

 Jun.
-16—LEWISTON — A Lewiston man was sentenced to three-and-a-half years in prison for shooting through a window and striking a woman while she was in her children's bedroom last year.
+17—LEWISTON — A Lewiston man was sentenced to three-and-a-half years in prison for shooting through a window and striking a woman while she was in her children's bedroom last year.

 Jordan Bunting, 23, entered an Alford plea Wednesday in 8th District Court to the charge of reckless conduct with a firearm.
 That means he's not admitting guilt, but understands that he likely would be convicted of the charge if the case were to go to trial.